 The Council is working with the community to develop a BME forum.
-The work is developing in particular, the community profiling exercise which is providing a richer insight into the make up of the county borough.
+The work is in its infancy and should as it matures provide a good mechanism for capturing issues, ideas and concerns from these community groups.

 The Council is also working with the CVS to strengthen input from disabled people and their carers, in particular through the Disability Forum.